 Would you please explain to me, so that it can calm my fears.
 Does your job search process really work and why?
 I live in a small market with a limited amount of companies around so I have to make a good first impression, otherwise I will go through the companies with nothing to show for my efforts.
 I am 60, scared and afraid of making a mistake.
 So, I would please appreciate if you would help me to understand why and how your job search process works so I can be calmer and get a job ASAP, and my wife would be more at ease.

 Thanks, I do appreciate it in advance.

 Yes, the job search process I lay out in 48 Days to the Work You Love works exactly as it reads.
-In the 03-30-17 Podcast you’ll hear a whole new round of testimonials from just the last few days.
-They come in every day.

 If you listen to the naysayers you’ll be convinced an innovative approach doesn’t work, the economy is horrible, you are in a small market, you’re too old, no one is hiring, etc. But companies are desperately looking for people who are clear on their value and are ready to join their teams.
 Identifying 30-40 companies allows you to not wait for someone to have an “opening” or for that company to take the initiative to advertise a position.
 That’s how we find the 78% of jobs that are never advertised anywhere.

 But then having found those companies and sent out your introduction letters and resume – you have to be aggressive about making personal contacts.
 Ultimately, it comes down to a personal meeting and selling yourself effectively.
 No reputable company will hire you based on seeing your resume only.
 You have to be creative about getting in front of the decision makers – phone calls, walking in the front door, waiting in the parking lot in the early morning are all legitimate ways to make those personal contacts.
 You cannot sit at home and wait for a job offer to come in.
 Tweet This